apify-projects/apify-schema-tools/README.md

                         path to an additional schema to merge into the input schema (default: undefined) --add-dataset ADD_DATASET
-                        path to an additional schema to merge into the dataset schema (default: undefined) --input-schema INPUT_SCHEMA
+                        path to an additional schema to merge into the dataset schema (default: undefined) --deep-merge          whether to deep merge additional schemas into the main schema (default: false) --input-schema INPUT_SCHEMA
                         the path of the destination input schema file (default: .actor/input_schema.json) --dataset-schema DATASET_SCHEMA